About Coconino CommunityOpen until Filled About the Position

 Please see specific College procedure on minimum credential requirements by clicking here.

-* Official transcripts are required to be submitted prior to any formal interview.
-Unofficial transcripts are accepted during the application process only.
+* Official transcripts are required prior to any formal interview.
 Resume must include number of hours worked in each position to document the occupational experience.

 Enthusiasm for teaching and learning and willingness to share that excitement with the CCC community.
 Commitment to student success.
 Experience teaching in a higher education setting.
 Experience working with diverse students and colleagues.
 Experience using learning management systems (i.e. Canvas, Blackboard, etc.).
 Bilingual in one of the languages spoken by our students preferred (e.g., Navajo, Spanish, etc.).